sammi-turner/Dotfiles/README.md

 # .config/vifm

-A dual pane config with Uberzug image previews.
+A dual pane config with [Uberzug image previews](https://github.com/cirala/vifmimg).

 # .config/ranger

-Set to open a single panel with no image previews.
+A single pane config with no image previews.